tytso/xfstests-bld/Documentation/building-xfstests.md

 1. Run "make clean"

 2. Run "make".
-This will run autoconf (if necessary) in the various subcompoents, run "make" or the equivalent to build all of the subcomponents, and then finally run "make install" to install the build artifacts into the bld directory.
+This will run autoconf (if necessary) in the various subcomponents, run "make" or the equivalent to build all of the subcomponents, and then finally run "make install" to install the build artifacts into the bld directory.
 The actual work is done via the "build-all" script.